claranet/terraform-azurerm-bastion-vm/README.md

 - SSH Key file should be: `~/.ssh/keys/${var.client_name}_${var.environment}.pem` for now

-Terraform module declaration example for your bastion support stack with all required modules :
+Terraform module declaration example for your bastion support stack with all required modules:

 ```shell
 module "azure-region" {